Editor’s Note: This article is regularly updated to provide the most up-to-date information.

 For most book authors, it is extremely difficult to gin up sales.
-The advertising on platforms like Amazon and Google can be expensive.
+Advertising on platforms like Amazon (NASDAQ:AMZN) and Alphabet’s (NASDAQ:GOOG, NASDAQ:GOOGL) Google can be expensive.
 There are also large numbers of titles released every day — many of which are self-published.

 Some of the features of BookSniffer include: